 Nurse Informaticists: What They Know That Other Nurses Don’t

-When the American Nurses Association asked its members to identify the drivers of change they believe will influence nursing through 2023, they named science and technology as one of the top five.
+When the American Nurses Association asked its members to identify the drivers of change they believe will influence nursing, they named science and technology as one of the top five.
 “Digital tools will reshape the expectations of consumers/patients,” the survey reported, and “technological advances will transform nursing practice.”1

 An online MSN program with a nurse informatics specialization can prepare you for that future vision, allowing you to meld your passion for nursing science with technological innovation.
 In Walden University’s online Master of Science in Nursing (MSN) program with a specialization in Nursing Informatics, you’ll learn how to integrate nursing science, computer science, and information science to manage and communicate data.